Everything You Need to Know About Family-Based Treatment (FBT)

 What is Family-Based Treatment for Eating Disorders?

-Family-based treatment (FBT) is one of the most successful treatments for eating disorders in children and teens with anorexia nervosa, bulimia nervosa, and other specified feeding or eating disorder (OSFED).
+Family-based treatment (FBT) is one of the most successful treatments for eating disorders in children and teens with anorexia nervosa, bulimia nervosa, and other specified feeding or eating disorders (OSFED).
 To distinguish it from other forms of family therapy, parents sometimes call it “Maudsley Family Therapy,” a reference to its initial development at the Maudsley Hospital in London.
 Our owner and clinical director, Dr. Muhlheim wrote one of the leading books for parents about this treatment.
 Dr. Muhlheim and several other of our therapists provide expert-led FBT therapy for families in California and some other locations.
 We also deliver FBT in the context of a full team including a medical doctor and dietitian.Family-based treatment for teen eating disorders in Los Angeles, California online or virtual [Photo description: drawing of a teen sitting at the dinner table and her parents are seated on either side. her brother and a dog are present.
 Her parents look very loving and supportive] Depicts a potential family receiving Family-Based Treatment in California

 FBT is a specific treatment that follows a manual.
 Parents—supported by trained professionals—deliver FBT in an outpatient setting.
 Some residential and partial hospitalization programs incorporate principles of FBT in their programs.